 These are not typically serious vision problems that require treatment.
 However, if you experience an abundance of these symptoms, especially all at once, schedule an eye exam right away.
 It is important to have a doctor monitor your condition to ensure there is no vitreous detachment, retina tear or full retinal detachment.
 This would signify a medical emergency.
 A retinal detachment may be treated in any number of ways:

-- Vitrectomy: the vitreous gel in the eye is drained and replaced with a gas bubble to reduce retinal pulling due to the changes in vitreous gel
+- Vitrectomy: the vitreous gel in the eye is removed and replaced with a gas bubble to reduce retinal pulling due to the changes in vitreous gel

-- Pneumatic retinopexy: a gas bubble is injected into the vitreous gel to push the tear into proper position on the retinal wall
+- Pneumatic retinopexy: a gas bubble is injected into the vitreous gel to reattach the retina

-- Scleral buckle: a flexible silicone band is placed around the eye to relieve pressure caused by the shrinking and contracting of the vitreous gel
+- Scleral buckle: a flexible silicone band is placed around the eye to close retinal tears caused by the contracting of the vitreous gel

-- Retina laser surgery: the retina is connected back in proper position using tiny burns
+- Retina laser surgery: the retinal tears are barricaded by using tiny burns

 - Cryopexy: intense cold is applied to the retinal tear that produces a scar to reattach the retina